JLP90/starter-academic/content/home/teaching.md

   image: ""
 ---

-Currently, I coordinate two courses at Erasmus University Rotterdam:
+Currently, I coordinate two courses at Erasmus University:
 - "People at Work" - a first-year introductory organizational psychology course
 - "Attitudes and Emotions in Organizations" - a graduate course in the Work and Organizational Psychology Master

 I am also coordinating a practical called "Conducting Research in Organizations" in the Work and Organizational Psychology Master.
 And I  supervise approximately 10-15 undergraduate and graduate students each year.